-US suicide rates have increased since economic crisis beganNovember 4th, 2012 in Psychology & Psychiatry
+US suicide rates have increased since economic crisis beganNovember 4, 2012 in Medicine & Health / Psychology & Psychiatry

 Suicide rates in the US have risen sharply since the economic crisis took hold in 2007, warn the authors of Correspondence published Online First in The Lancet today.